Chetan165/Fake_new_detection_using-ML/README.md

 # TRUTH-MATRIX 📰

 Truth Matrix is a robust AI-ML model for detecting fake news 📉, trained on a comprehensive dataset of global 🌍 and Indian 🇮🇳 news articles.
-It leverages a combination of XGBoost 📈, logistic regression 🔍, and Naive Bayes 📊, predicting based on voting their predictions.
+It leverages a combination of XGBoost 📈, logistic regression 🔍, and Naive Bayes 📊, predicting based majority voting.
 By analyzing text features with a TF-IDF vectorizer 🧩, it provides reliable classification of news articles to help counteract misinformation 🚫📰.

 ## Team